4fb-dev/vhs/Documentation/ViewHelpers/Content/Get.rst

 :aspect:`Required`
    false
 :aspect:`Description`
    Normally when collecting records the elements from the actual page get shown on the top and those from the parent pages below those.
-You can invert this behaviour (actual page elements at bottom) by setting this flag.
+You can invert this behaviour (actual page elements at bottom) by setting this flag))